TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 10/1 Samuel 10.23.md

 ---

-And they ran and fetched him thence; and when he stood among the people, he was higher than any of the people from his shoulders and upward.
+They ran and fetched him there; and when he stood among the people, he was higher than any of the people from his shoulders and upward.